Setebos12/Word2Vec/README.md

 ## Implementation of CBOW in Python with no ML framework (pure NumPy)

-In MD files, formulas used in functions code.
+In MD files, formulas are used in functions code.
+Note: In `Word2vec.ipynb`, there are two versions implemented — without batch and with batch.

 # Further Improvements